15 min read

 [Source: Bureau of Labor Statistics]

-To build an attractive and comprehensive package that aligns with your employee’s performance and market position, consider the following:
+To build an attractive and comprehensive package that aligns with market position, consider the following:

-• For high performers (90th percentile and above): Reinforce their value by offering performance bonuses, leadership development programs, or equity options.
-These incentives acknowledge their contributions and encourage long-term retention.
+• For high performers (90th percentile and above): Offer bonuses, leadership development programs, or equity options.

-• For mid-level performers (50th–80th percentile): Focus on career advancement opportunities, skill development and performance-based raises.
-This group often benefits from mentorship programs or structured career paths that demonstrate growth potential.
+• For mid-level performers (50th–80th percentile): Focus on career advancement opportunities and performance-based raises.

 Career development programs